-1) NTU and UAlbany will each award its respective degree to the students graduating from this dual diploma program, NTU in Atmospheric Science and UAlbany in Atmospheric Science.
-The degrees shall be award in accordance with graduation policies and customs of each respective institution, but since the combined academic work at each institution satisfies all the degree requirements for each of the institutions, the degrees shall be awarded at the completion of the four (4) year program.
+NTU and UAlbany will each award its respective degree to the students graduating from this dual diploma program, NTU in Atmospheric Science and UAlbany in Atmospheric Science.
+The degrees shall be awarded in accordance with graduation policies and customs of each respective institution, but since the combined academic work at each institution satisfies all the degree requirements for each of the institutions, the degrees shall be awarded at the completion of the master's or doctoral program.